 Get Your Body Moving

 I’m not one to break out into a intense workout when coming back from a trip.
 My body is usually too fatigue and tired.
 However, I will go out for a walk, jog or move around the house as it really gets my blood moving.
+Exercising is one of the most important self care must haves.

 Unplugging from Technology is a Self-Care Must Have!